Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 4. LambdaExpression: A function definition expressed in lambda notation, mapping an input to an output using a concise functional syntax.
    Example: λ x : ℕ => x ^ 2 + 1 is a lambda expression that takes a natural number x and returns x ^ 2 + 1

+# Logic

+1. Propostion: A statement that is whether true or false.
+   - *Example*: " 2 + 2 = 4 "

 # Angle